What is a building control surveyor and how do I get to be one?

 - Issue completion certificates.

 On all projects you will take into account how your decisions will affect the contractors' time and costs.
 If you decide that a building project doesn’t meet regulations, you may start legal proceedings to change or stop building work.

 You would normally work 9am to 5pm, Monday to Friday.
 You may sometimes be on a 24-hour call-out rota, for example if the emergency services needed you to inspect an unstable building.

 You will usually split your time between the office and site visits.
 You can be on site in all weather conditions and some jobs may involve working at heights on scaffolding or ladders.

 Most new building control surveyors have an HNC, HND or a degree or an equivalent qualification.
 Employers may also prefer you to be an accredited member of a professional body such as the Royal Institution of Chartered Surveyors (RICS), the Chartered Institute of Building Engineers (CABE) or The Chartered Institute of Building (CIOB).
-(LABC are also launching new building qualifications soon - register your interest here.)
+LABC have also launched a new building control qualifications pathway - find out more here.

 Relevant degree subjects include: